 100% free to use.
 No fees.
 No commitment.

-Dog teeth cleanings cost depend on a number of factors including the condition of your pet's oral health and the rates of your veterinarian's practice.
+Costs for dog teeth cleanings depend on a number of factors, including the condition of your pet's oral health and the rates of your veterinarian's practice.

-Most of the time, dental cleanings for dogs and cats are considered preventative care and therefore do not classify for coverage under traditional accidental/illness plans.
-However, most pet insurance providers offer supplementary pet wellness plans you add on for extra coverage, including the cost of routine cleanings.
+Most of the time, dental cleanings for dogs and cats are considered preventative care and, therefore, do not classify as coverage under traditional accidental/illness pet insurance plans.
+However, most pet insurance providers offer supplementary pet wellness plans you can add on for extra coverage, including the cost of routine dental cleanings.

 It's a great idea to brush your dog's teeth at home to prevent plaque and tartar build-up.
 This helps them maintain good oral hygiene and minimizes the deep cleaning required during annual dentistry, which can be uncomfortable.